oxalica/rust-overlay/README.md

 - Current oldest supported version is stable 1.29.0 and beta/nightly 2018-09-13
   (which are randomly picked and may change over time).

+rust-overlay is targeting these channels and they are tested on CI.
+Other channels may be supported but are not guarenteed.
+- nixpkgs-unstable
+- nixos-21.11 (for Linux)

 For migration from [nixpkgs-mozilla], see [this section](#migration-from-nixpkgs-mozilla).

 ## Installation